-Moving to the USA?
+Moving to America?

 We offer all types of shipping to the United States.
 Our shared services depart on average every 8-12 weeks, whilst our sole use container and LCL services depart weekly.
 Air freight services are generally a daily service.

 We will forward you all the necessary documentation for completion prior to your relocation so that we can pass this information on to our destination agents prior to the arrival of your effects.
-This will then ensure you a stress free customs process and onward delivery to your new home.
+This will then ensure you a stress-free customs process and onward delivery to your new home.

 What to expect when shipping to the USA